SEXUAL HARASSMENT PREVENTION & REDRESSAL POLICY

 - abstain from committing any acts which amount to sexual harassment at the Workplace.

-- Report incidents of sexual harassment without fear or favor.
+- Report incidents of sexual harassment without fear or favour.

 - Create an environment of conduciveness for co-workers to work together without fear of harassment.